History of Pune: Culture

 A number of newspapers from the British era, continued publishing decades after independence.
 These included Kesari, Tarun Bharat, Prabhat, and Sakal.
-After independence, Kesari took a more pro-Congress party stance, whereas Tarun Bharat was sympathetic towards Hindu nationalist Bharatiya Jan sangh and its successor, the BJP.
-Under the leadership of Nanasaheb Parulekar, Sakal maintained a politically-neutral stand.
+After independence, Kesari took a more pro-Congress party stance, whereas Tarun Bharat was sympathetic towards Hindu nationalist Bharatiya Jana Sangh and its successor, the BJP.
+Under the leadership of Nanasaheb Parulekar, Sakal maintained a politically neutral stand.
 It was the most popular Marathi daily during Parulekar's stewardship, and has maintained that position since the 1980s, under the control of Pawar family.
 Presently, Kesari is only published as an online newspaper.
 Mumbai-based Maharashtra times, Loksatta, and Lokmat, introduced their Pune editions in the last fifteen years.
 The Mumbai-based popular English newspaper, Indian express has a Pune edition.
 Its rival, the Times of India introduced a tabloid called Pune Mirror in 2008.

 The government-owned All India radio (AIR) established a station in Pune in October 1953.
 One of the early notable programs produced by the station was Geet Ramayan, a series of 55 songs created by the poet Ga Di Madgulkar and composer Sudhir Phadke in 1955 AIR Doordarshan service started relaying black and white television signals, from Bombay TV-station to Pune in 1973.
 A relay station was built at the fort of Sinhagad to receive signals.
 Color service was introduced to Pune and rest of India during the 1982 Asian Games.

 Since the British era, live theater in form of musical drama had been popular in Pune and other Marathi speaking areas.
 In the post-independence era, theater became a minor pursuit, and the genre of musical-drama declined due to cost.
 Despite lower attendance, the post-independence era saw the building of many new drama theaters by the Pune Municipal corporation, such as the Bal Gandharva Ranga Mandir in the 1960s, and Yashwantrao Chavan Natya Gruha in the 1990s.
 Theater companies such as Theatre academy, flourished in the 1970s with plays such as Ghashiram Kotwal and Mahanirvan.
 The popular entertainment for masses in Pune and in urban India, in the post-independence era was cinema.
-Theaters showing single-films were dotted around the old city.
+Theaters showing single films were dotted around the old city.
 The early theaters used to be quite basic with regard to comfort and technology.
 In the 1970s, new theaters were built that were fully air-conditioned, with some of them such as Rahul Theater, having a wide-format screen for showing 70 mm films.
 The theaters used to show mostly Hindi films, and a few Marathi and English ones.
 The post-1991 liberalization period saw the rise of multiplex cinemas and decline of the old theaters.